 One of the biggest draws of living in Tufnell Park is its excellent transport links, making it easy to get around North London and beyond.
 Whether you’re commuting to the City, heading out for the weekend, or travelling across town for school or leisure, Tufnell Park is extremely well connected.

-- Tufnell Park Underground Station – Located on Tufnell Park Road, this Northern Line station provides direct access to key central London destinations, including King’s Cross, Bank, and London Bridge, typically in under 20 minutes.
+Located on Tufnell Park Road, this Northern Line station provides direct access to key central London destinations, including King’s Cross, Bank, and London Bridge, typically in under 20 minutes.
 Trains are frequent, making it ideal for commuters.

-- Kentish Town Station – Just a short walk away, this station offers both Underground and Thameslink National Rail services, providing fast routes to destinations such as St Albans, Luton, and Brighton.
+Just a short walk away, this station offers both Underground and Thameslink National Rail services, providing fast routes to destinations such as St Albans, Luton, and Brighton.

-- Archway Station – Another nearby Northern Line stop, Archway provides alternative access points for those living towards the eastern side of Tufnell Park.
+Another nearby Northern Line stop, Archway provides alternative access points for those living towards the eastern side of Tufnell Park.

-- Cycling & Walking – For those who prefer a more active commute, Tufnell Park’s proximity to areas like Hampstead Heath, Waterlow Park, and Dartmouth Hill makes cycling or walking a pleasant and realistic option.
+For those who prefer a more active commute, Tufnell Park’s proximity to areas like Hampstead Heath, Waterlow Park, and Dartmouth Hill makes cycling or walking a pleasant and realistic option.
 The neighbourhood also benefits from improved cycling infrastructure and safe pedestrian routes.

-Thanks to its strategic location between Camden and Islington, Tufnell Park is often seen as a quieter alternative to busier parts of the city—while still being firmly on the map for convenience.
+Thanks to its strategic location between Camden and Islington, Tufnell Park is often seen as a quieter alternative to busier parts of the city; while still being firmly on the map for convenience.

 Whether you're commuting, studying, or simply exploring the capital, you'll appreciate how effortlessly connected this part of London truly is.